-9.The cleaning is to clean the chemical material on the hair.
+9.The cleaning process is to clean the chemical material on the hair.

-11.The dye is mixed with water, auxiliary agent and dye according to different color and weight; Add hair at 700C (80°C) and boil to desired color.
+11.The dye is mixed with water, auxiliary agent, dye according to different color and weight； Add hair at 700C (80°C) then boil to desired color.

 12.The color matching is to perform color matching on the part of the dyed hair that is blown dry.
 The color and color matching should be consistent, and the color matching should be performed after setting.